WorldBrain/Legacy-Research-Engine/README.md

 With the software we build, we aim to gather a diverse community of people that loves working with fact-based and intellectually honest information. ([Watch the 3.5 min Vision Video](http://worldbrain.io/vision))

-**Our first tool,** The (Re)search engine, is an open-source search engine for a user’s digital knowledge.
+**Our first tool,** The (Re)search engine, is an open-source & decentralised search engine for a user’s digital knowledge.
 It lets them full-text search all the pages they visited and bookmarked, as well as other places like Evernote, Pocket, Google Drive, Asana, Mendeley and many more. ([Watch 2 min Intro Video](http://worldbrain.io/intro)) ([DOWNLOAD HERE](http://worldbrain.io/download))

 ## Table of Content